-Our approach is evidence-based, and follows from a strategic assessment (see appendix 1) of crime and disorder issues in Medway.
+Our approach is evidence-based, and follows from a strategic assessment of crime and disorder issues in Medway.
 This combines police and partner data with professional knowledge from other stakeholders.
-The strategic assessment has determined four key priorities where a multiagency response is required as the issues are complex and require collaboration to make an impact.
+The strategic assessment has determined four key priorities where a multi-agency response is required as the issues are complex and require collaboration to make an impact.